+Once we have trained the model, we use it to carry out generation.
 To begin generation, we initialize a molecule in one of two ways, corresponding to different levels of entropy.
 The first way, which we call training initialization, uses a random graph from the training data as an initial graph.
 The second way, which we call marginal initialization, initializes each graph component according to a categorical distribution over the values that component takes in our training set.
 For example, the probability of an edge having type $r \in C_e$ is equal to the fraction of edges in the training set of type r.

 We then use an approach motivated by Gibbs sampling to update graph components iteratively from the learned conditional distributions.
-At each generation step, we sample uniformly at random a fraction $\alpha$ of components $\eta$ in the graph and replace the values of these components with the MASK symbol.
-We compute the conditional distribution $p(\eta|G{\eta})$ by passing the partially masked graph through the model, sampling new values of the masked components according to the predicted distribution, and placing these values in the graph.
+At each generation step, we sample uniformly at random a fraction α of components η in the graph and replace the values of these components with the MASK symbol.
+We compute the conditional distribution $p(\eta|G{\backslash\eta})$ by passing the partially masked graph through the model, sampling new values of the masked components according to the predicted distribution, and placing these values in the graph.
 We repeat this procedure for a total of K steps, where K is a hyperparameter.
+A schematic of this procedure is given in Supplementary Figure 4.